Mdlglobal-atlassian-net/powerbi-docs.it-it/powerbi-docs/visuals/power-bi-visualization-scatter.md

 ---
-title: Grafici a dispersione in Power BI
+title: Grafici a dispersione, grafici a bolle e tracciati a punti in Power BI
-description: Grafici a dispersione in Power BI
+description: Grafici a dispersione, tracciati a punti e grafici a bolle in Power BI
 author: mihart
 manager: kvivek
 ms.reviewer: ''